-It is recommended that only systems holding current BBA Certification or ETAs should be specified.
+It is recommended that only systems holding current third-party accreditation such as agrement (such as BBA or BDA) or ETA certificates should be specified.

 ETAG: PART 2